wangzhizhou/JokerBlog/docs/me/English Personal Resume.md

-# Personal Resume
+# English Personal Resume

 ### English Self Introduction

-Good morning sir/madam:
+Good morning Sir/Madam:

 My name is WangZhizhou.
 And I am 24 years old.
 My hometown is ShanXi province.
 My parents are all teachers.
 Thanks to the cultivation of them.